-2019 brings the long awaited reunion of THE PROJECT Original Voice, Original Musicians of The Alan Parsons Project & Friends for their first tour EVER.
-The tour will be three years and will commence during the summer of 2019 in Europe.
-The reunion of Lenny Zakatek on lead vocals, Andrew Powell on keyboards and conducting, Laurence Cottle on bass, Stuart Elliott on drums, Richard Cottle on keyboards and saxophone and featuring DAVE BAINBRIDGE on guitars and vocals will prove to be the rock music event of 2019-2021.
+2021 through 2022 brings the long awaited reunion of THE PROJECT for their first tour EVER.
+The tour will be three years and will commence during early 2021 in Europe.
+The reunion of Lenny Zakatek on lead vocals, Andrew Powell on keyboards and conducting, Laurence Cottle on bass, Stuart Elliott on drums, Richard Cottle on keyboards and saxophone and featuring guests Dave Bainbridge and Sam Blue on guitars and vocals will prove to be the rock music's main event of each year.

-Known as 'The Voice," Lenny Zakatek added his unique vocal stamp to many tracks on the famous Alan Parsons Project.
-His hits included "I Wouldn't Want To Be Like You", "Games People Play", and "Damned If I Do".
+Known as 'The Voice," Lenny Zakatek added his unique vocal stamp to many tracks of the albums of The Alan Parsons Project.
+His voice leads the music on certified Billboard® Top 40 Hits that include "I Wouldn't Want To Be Like You", "Games People Play" and "Damned If I Do".

 You may also remember "I Haven't Stopped Dancing Yet" which was a huge Disco hit worldwide for Gonzalez in the late 70s.
 Lenny was the lead vocalist for the band, and they toured with Bob Marley and the Wailers, KC and the Sunshine Band and The Fat Back Band on their European tours.
 It was Lenny's electric energy and artistry in Gonzalez that first attracted the attention of Alan Parsons.
 Alan and Lenny went on to enjoy a legendary musical relationship that spanned 10 years, and produced 8 hit albums.